ghowa/nationalistic-symbols/README.md

 `python src/classifier.py CLASSIFY images/ ../models/20180402-114759/20180402-114759.pb ../models/politicians.pkl --batch_size 1000`

 Note: You have to download the generic pretrained model first (see install instructions).
+In order to pull our own models from the repository, you need Git LFS.

 ## Model Performance